Introduction to Postgres Switch Database

 Where,

-- targetdb: It is the name of the database you wish to connect to while you are connected to some other database.
+targetdb: It is the name of the database you wish to connect to while connected to another database.

 Metacommands are provided in psql for easy manipulation and working of the database related queries and making the job of database administrators easy by providing the shortcut queries that are compact and easy to use.
-Metacommands mostly begin with \ and are further appended with a letter of word related to the query task and then are followed by the parameters required for that query execution.\c and \connect are two metacommands provided for database switching purpose.
-Whenever you are executing \c, or \connect command, your current connection with the current database will be closed, and a new connection with the database named targeted will be established.
+Metacommands mostly begin with \ and are further appended with a letter of word related to the query task and then are followed by the parameters required for that query execution.\c, and \connect two metacommands provided for database switching purposes.
+Whenever you execute the \c or \connect command, your current connection with the current database will be closed, and a new connection with the targeted database will be established.

 Example of Postgres Switch Database

-Given below is the example of Postgres Switch Database:
+Given below is the example of the Postgres Switch Database:

-Whenever you log in to the PostgreSQL database server, the default database that you are connected to is the Postgres database that is mostly present by default after installing PostgreSQL in your system.
+Upon logging in to the PostgreSQL database server, you establish an automatic connection to the default database, which is the Postgres database.
+This database is typically present by default after installing PostgreSQL on your system.
 You can even change the default database that you wish to connect to.

 Firstly, let us login to Postgres by using the following command.